CamachoDejay/Teaching-ImageJ-FIJI/NorMIC-20201/Day_2_Macro_recording/README.md

   * Change the language to imageJ macro via `Language > IJ1 Macro`
   * Copy paste what you need from the recorder

-* In most cases, it is a good idea to always clean you ImageJ before you run commands, for example:
+* In most cases, it is a good idea to always clean your ImageJ before you run commands, for example:

 ```
 // clean up first